Constantine Algeria Travel Guide

 strategy: Consume bottled water, eat thoroughly cooked food, practice hand hygiene.

-Common issues include traveler's diarrhea and other foodborne illnesses.
-Staying hydrated, wearing light clothing, and avoiding midday strenuous activities combat heatstroke in summer.
+Common issues include traveler'traveler's diarrhea and other foodborne illnesses.
+Staying hydrated, wearing light clothing, and steering clear of midday strenuous activities combat heatstroke in summer.

 Use High SPF sunscreen, Wide-brimmed hats, and Sunglasses for sunburn.
 Insect repellent is advisable in the evenings.